XeroAPI/xero-python-custom-connections-starter/README.md

 * Make sure your python virtual environment activated `source venv/bin/activate`
 * Start flask application `python3 app.py`
-* Launch your browser and navigate to http://localhost:5000/login
+* Launch your browser and navigate to http://localhost:5000/
-* You should be redirected to Xero login page.
-* Grant access to your user account and select the Demo company to connect to.
+* Click "Get Token"
+* If everything was configured correctly your app will receive a token from Xero API
 * Done - try out the different API calls

 ### This starter app functions include:

-* connect & reconnect to xero
+* Obtaining a token from Xero API via Client Credentials grant method
 * storing Xero token in a permanent flask session (in local drive file)
-* refresh Xero access token on expiry  (happens automatically)
 * read organisation information from /organisation endpoint
 * read invoices information from /invoices endpoint
-* create a new contact in Xero

 ## License